boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    {{!I-D.ietf-teas-ietf-network-slices}} defines a framework for network slicing in the context of networks built using IETF technologies.
-The IETF network slicing framework introduces the concept of a Network Resource Partition (NRP), which is simply a collection of resources identified in the underlay network.
+The RFC XXXX network slicing framework introduces the concept of a Network Resource Partition (NRP), which is simply a collection of resources identified in the underlay network.
 There could be multiple realizations of RFC XXXX Network Slice and